 Their findings were published in the Chemical Engineering Journal.

-Mesoporous silica-supported silver nanoparticles (Ag/MSNs) are regarded as promising materials for wound healing because of their strong antibacterial activity and low toxicity.
-However, the negatively charged surface of MSNs repels bacteria, which are also negatively charged, thus reducing antibacterial efficiency.
-Conventional methods for introducing positively charged amino groups often face challenges such as uneven distribution, poor stability, and complicated synthesis.
+Mesoporous silica-supported silver nanoparticles (Ag/MSNs) show great potential for wound healing due to their strong antibacterial activity and low toxicity.
+However, their negatively charged surface repels bacteria, lowering antibacterial efficiency.
+Traditional ways to add positive amino groups often suffer from uneven distribution, poor stability, and complex procedures.

 In this study, the team developed a two-step plasma strategy to create surface-functionalized silver/mesoporous silica composites (Ag/MSNs-R).
 In this method, silver nanoparticles were first deposited on MSNs through hydrogen plasma reduction.
 Then, a mixed plasma of CF₄ and NH₃ was applied to graft an amine-fluorocarbon polymer layer onto the surface.
 As a result, silver nanoparticles with an average diameter of about 6.25 nm were uniformly distributed, and the modified materials acquired a positive surface charge, enhancing their interaction with bacterial membranes.